 - Phase 3 refers to maintenance rehabilitation.

-CPS is constantly developing new classes as the need arises.
+CPS may have capacity to develop new classes if the need arises.
 Referrers are encouraged to contact the CPS office if they identify a clinical or geographical need for classes not currently available within CPS.
 Where possible CPS aims to provide for growing areas of clinical need that meet the criteria of our service by establishing new programs.
-For example, CPS is currently investigating the need for Joint Replacement, Inflammatory Arthritis, and Amputee programs.

 Is my client suitable for Community Physiotherapy Programs?